vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 ## Introduction

 Planning a trip to Indonesia?
-This article will guide you through the requirements and steps for entering the country..
+This article will guide you through the requirements and steps for entering the country.

 ## Current Measures on Mask Wearing